 While the pasta is cooking chop the cabbage and green onions and set aside.

 Stir in the dried cilantro and basil.
 Add the melted peanut butter and chili sauce to the Thai peanut sauce and pour over the spaghetti, Stir to thoroughly coat the spaghetti.

 My cold Thai salad is a perfect make-ahead recipe and will stay fresh for 2-3 days in the refrigerator.

 Doubled the recipe is perfect for office potluck gatherings or for a summer picnic.

-- 1 tablespoon hot chili sauce (optional for added heat)
+- 1 teaspoon hot chili sauce (optional for added heat)

 - Break dried pasta in half and cook per package instructions. lightly rinse with cool water.

 - Stir in the dried cilantro and basil.

 - Add the melted peanut butter and chili sauce to the Thai peanut sauce and pour over the spaghetti, Stir to thoroughly coat the spaghetti.